tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 {: .takeaway}
 Define the stories that your audience uses to think about the scenario your product addresses.
 What mental model or schema organizes their thinking about the problem?
 If your product overview already naturally fits into this mental model, then you might not need to make the details more explicit in an overview &mdash; it might already make sense for the user.

-## Cause 3: Overview pages are hard to write (so they're often neglected)
+## Cause 3: Overview pages are hard to write, so they're often neglected

 Another reason product overviews often fail for users is because, put simply, product overviews are hard to write, and so they are often poorly executed.
 The product overview requires you to be thoroughly familiar with the product, comfortable enough to summarize the product at a high level, describe the overall architecture, use cases, how to get started, requirements and limitations, and more.